openedx/openedx-events/docs/how-tos/consume-an-event.rst

 .. include:: ../common_refs.rst

+.. _Consume an Event:

 Consume an Open edX Event
 ##########################

 You have two ways of consuming an Open edX event: within the same service or in a different service.
 In this guide, we will show you how to consume an event within the same service.
-For consuming events across services, see :doc:`../how-tos/use-the-event-bus-to-broadcast-and-consume-events`.
+For consuming events across services, see :ref:`Use the Open edX Event Bus to Broadcast and Consume Events`.

-.. note:: We encourage you to also consider the practices outlined in the :doc:`../decisions/0016-event-design-practices` ADR for event consumption.
+.. note:: We encourage you to also consider the practices outlined in the :ref:`ADR-16` ADR for event consumption.

 Throughout this guide, we will implement the use case to send the enrollment data to a webhook when a user enrolls in a course to better illustrate the steps involved in creating a consumer for an event.